MattyGWS/HorizonXI-Linux-Installation/README.md

 # HorizonXI-Linux-Installation
-A step by step guide to installing HorizonXI, the private FFXI server, on linux.
+A step by step guide to installing HorizonXI, the private FFXI server, on linux using Steam.

-The original step by step is in this link from earlier <https://vaughanhilts.me/2022/06/19/installing-horizon-xi-linux.html> but I understand this looks a little crazy so I'll try to explain it in a more broken down way.
+The original step by step is in this link; <https://vaughanhilts.me/2022/06/19/installing-horizon-xi-linux.html> but I understand this looks a little crazy to people not used to linux so I'll try to explain it in a more broken down way.
+Please read each step carefully.
+If you are on Steamdeck you will need to go through each of these steps in order.
+If you are on a normal linux distro you can ignore the steamdeck steps/comments.

 -----